Spend less and experience more with these free museums and free museum days in Boston!

 2. The Institute of Contemporary Art, Seaport

 At the ICA, youth 18 and under always receive free museum admission.
-Plus, every Thursday night the museum offers free admission to everyone, which is available online at 10am on the day of the event.
-If you snag those tickets quickly, it’s an excellent weekday activity (or weekend is this 4-day workweek proposition ensues).
+Plus, every Thursday night the museum offers free admission to everyone, with free reservations available online at 10am on the day of the event.
+If you snag those tickets quickly, it’s an excellent weekday activity (or weekend if this 4-day workweek proposition ensues).

 Find ICA at 100 Northern Ave in Boston.